mars/create-react-app-buildpack/README.md

 { "root": "build/" }
 ```

+### Changing the root

+If a different web server `"root"` is specified, such as with a highly customized, ejected create-react-app project, then the new bundle location may need to be [set to enable runtime environment variables](#user-content-custom-bundle-location).

 ### Routing clean URLs

 [React Router](https://github.com/ReactTraining/react-router) (not included) may easily use hash-based URLs like `https://example.com/index.html#/users/me/edit`.
 This is nice & easy when getting started with local development, but for a public app you probably want real URLs like `https://example.com/users/me/edit`.